 The 11th is a bit of an enigma—it looks gettable from the tee with a 40-yard-wide fairway, and the pond left of the green imminently avoidable (during the past six tournaments, only eight balls have been hit into the water on the second shot).
 Yet the green remains elusive to even the biggest hitters due to the fairway contours short of the green that kill and deflect incoming attempts.
 Getting short approaches and pitch shots close is also tricky because they’re played from uneven lies up to and elevated putting surface (above).
 It’s simply not a hole that can be overpowered.

 Though the fairway movements in front of the green is what’s most interesting, making it nearly impossible to run up second shots, this heat map shows an additional defense—a false front edge that dips down toward the fairway.
 Careless approach shots can also flow off the green to the right into a low chipping area.
 Again, these are subtle but brilliant design characteristics that demand precision from the best players in the world.

-Since The American Express returned to the Stadium Course in 2016, only 10 players have reached the 11th green with their second shot.
-While the hole plays under par with a 4.78 stroke average, it has yielded 73 fewer birdies over the past seven years than the next toughest par 5 (the fifth hole), and surrenders an average of 76 birdies each tournament compared to 86, 115 and 97 for the fifth, eighth and 16th holes, respectively.
+Since The American Express returned to the Stadium Course in 2016, only 14 players have reached the 11th green, or fringe, with their second shot.
+While the hole plays under par with a 4.76 stroke average, it has yielded 73 fewer birdies over the past seven years than the next toughest par 5 (the fifth hole), and surrenders an average of 76 birdies each tournament compared to 86, 115 and 97 for the fifth, eighth and 16th holes, respectively.